 One final quality that makes up a smart home is the ease with which you can control its features.
 Smarter Homes partners with a control company called RTI to bring complete ease to their client’s technology control.
 According to the preference of the client, RTI equips them with the ability to control every piece of the home technology with a classic remote control, an in-wall touchpad, a countertop touch panel, or even from their personal device.

 The Benefits of Smart Home Technology

 When everything in the home functions in synchronization, you end up with a home that’s human-error proof.
 The highest levels of efficiency can be achieved when you have the capability to automate systems prone to being forgotten.
 This is illustrated beautifully through Smarter Homes’ room “scenes”, security systems, and energy efficiency monitoring.

 By automating your security system, you can also take peace of mind with you wherever you go.
 Occupancy sensors detect when the home has been abandoned and will trigger your system into action, even if you forgot.
 You can check on the house from your phone from anywhere, watching live footage from cameras or checking who is at the door with your smart doorbell.
-Complicated security systems deter use but Smarter Homes brings ease into security and gives you one less thing to remember in your hectic life.
+Complicated security systems deter use but Smarter Homes bring ease into security and give you one less thing to remember in your hectic life.
 You can choose to sense occupancy, window breaks, forced entry, CO2, flooding, and smoke.
 There are many smart security systems available today and choosing one is not easy.
 You need to carefully analyze ring security vs simplisafe before making a choice between the two.